Open-MSS/MSS/docs/installation.rst

-For further details of configurating mss :ref:`msui-configuration`
+For further details of configuring mss :ref:`msui-configuration`

 Docker Instance